Sorafenib (Nexavar ®)

 Rarely sorafenib can affect the lungs.
 If you feel breathless, or more breathless than usual, contact your doctor for advice.

 It's important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they're not mentioned above.

-There is a potential risk that sorafenib may be present in breast milk, so women are advised not to breastfeed during treatment and for a few months afterwards.
+There is a potential risk that sorafenib may be present in breast milk, so women are advised not to breastfeed during treatment.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having sorafenib treatment.
-You should tell them the name of your cancer specialist so they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking sorafenib.
+Tell them the name of your cancer doctor so they can ask for advice.

 This page has been compiled using information from a number of reliable sources, including the electronic Medicines Compendium (eMC; medicines.org.uk).
 If you’d like further information on the sources we use, please feel free to contact us.

 This information was reviewed by a healthcare professional.

 Thanks to people like you

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.

 You could help us too when you join our Cancer Voices Network - find out more.